Muhammad-Shahmeer-404/Snake-Game/README.md

-# A Windows Terminal Based Snake Game
+# A Linux Terminal Based Snake Game

 A Classic snake game witten in C++ for the Linux terminal.